operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 prometheus-operator-6f7589ff7f-wq9zd   1/1     Running   0          14m
 prometheus-server-0                    3/3     Running   1          40s
 ```

+Please wait till Pod STATUS will be "Running" and then proceed further.

 Step 4: Create below yaml definition of the Custom Resource to create the service to access prometheus server: